 Puff pastry turnovers filled with a quick mixed berry jam, topped with sliced almonds and a sprinkling of cinnamon sugar.
-Mixed berry turnovers are perfect for breakfast or an afternoon pick-me-up!
+Mixed berry turnovers are delightful for breakfast, as afternoon pick-me-up, or as a versatile dessert.

 Puff Pastry Turnovers